 Honorary Doctor of Humane Letters from the College of Communication and Information, Spring 2015

 Marian Wright Edelman is a lifelong advocate for disadvantaged people, particularly children.
 In 1973, she founded the Children’s Defense Fund, which has become an international voice for children on issues of foster care, adoption, child care, and support and services for children who are disabled, homeless, abused, or neglected.
 The Children’s Defense Fund’s Leave No Child Behind movement is headquartered on the 157-acre Alex Haley Farm in Clinton, Tennessee.
-The first African-American woman admitted to the Mississippi bar, Edelman directed the NAACP Legal Defense and Educational Fund office in Jackson, Mississippi, and served as counsel for the Poor People’s Campaign that Martin Luther King Jr. began organizing before his death.
+The first African-American woman admitted to the Mississippi bar, Edelman directed the NAACP Legal Defense and Educational Fund office in Jackson, Mississippi, and served as counsel for the Poor People’s Campaign that Martin Luther King Jr. began organizing.
 She directed the Center for Law and Education at Harvard University for two years.
 Edelman’s many awards include the Presidential Medal of Freedom, which is the nation’s highest civilian award, and the Robert F. Kennedy Lifetime Achievement Award.

 Honorary Doctor of Fine Arts, Spring 2016